microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Advanced/Disposable-Extensions.md

 # Abstract

-This document outlines making how to make a `Custom Data Source` or SDK extension disposable.
+This document outlines how to make a `Custom Data Source` or SDK extension disposable.

 # Motiviation